 - Promote joint use agreements across the region to expand access to recreation facilities in partnership with K-12 schools, institutes of higher education, and faith-based organizations.
-Template joint use agreements are available through NC Healthy Schools. - Bertie and Pitt Counties have joint use agreements with the school district that can serve as case studies. - Increase marketing of current joint use agreements to the public in Bertie and Pitt Counties. - Continue to assist local governments across the region with development of Comprehensive Recreation Plans and with public park site design. - Continue to assist local governments with PARTF and other grant applications to fund public parks. - Incorporate ecotourism into regional marketing efforts. - Seek funding to support refrigeration, electrical, small equipment, and food handling training needs of food pantry organizations in rural areas. - Partner with institutes of higher education, food banks and local food pantries to create internship positions for students in social and human services fields of study. - Encourage employer programs which support food banks and local food pantries.
-Publicize regional success stories. - Create a section of the regional website that has volunteer opportunities and contact information for available volunteer groups. - Partner with Cooperative Extension offices to support the development of community gardens in food desert areas. - Explore the feasibility of partnering with Cooperative Extension offices to host home gardening classes in food desert areas. - Develop ways to support creation of Farmer's Markets and mobile food pantry solutions in food desert areas. - Market state programs which provide funding to bring healthy food options such as fresh produce to convenience stores in food desert areas.
-Assist business owners in food desert areas with grant applications. - Partner with the Mid-East Regional Housing Authority to seek funding for a pilot program to implement life skills courses and programs on site at public housing developments. - Advocate for demolition of blighted residential properties as a CDBG program for nonentitlement communities. - Develop market studies showing the need for rental properties and multi-family housing options in small towns and rural areas across the region.
+Template joint use agreements are available through NC Healthy Schools. - Bertie and Pitt Counties have joint use agreements with the school district that can serve as case studies. - Increase marketing of current joint use agreements to the public in Bertie and Pitt Counties. - Continue to assist local governments across the region with development of Comprehensive Recreation Plans and with public park site design. - Continue to assist local governments with PARTF and other grant applications to fund public parks. - Incorporate ecotourism into regional marketing efforts. - Explore the feasibility of niche marketing related to ecotourism, such as promotion of the NC Birding Trail. - Promote the availability of public game lands for ecotourism activities other than hunting. - Develop strategies to attract ecotourism related businesses and support existing ecotourism businesses. - Seek funding to support refrigeration, electrical, small equipment, and food handling training needs of food pantry organizations in rural areas. - Partner with institutes of higher education, food banks and local food pantries to create internship positions for students in social and human services fields of study. - Encourage employer programs which support food banks and local food pantries.
+Publicize regional success stories. - Organize available meal home delivery programs into a regional database and explore strategies to increase volunteer participation in these programs. - Create a section of the regional website that has volunteer opportunities and contact information for available volunteer groups. - Partner with Cooperative Extension offices to support the development of community gardens in food desert areas. - Explore the feasibility of partnering with Cooperative Extension offices and local food pantries to host home gardening and cooking classes in food desert areas. - Develop ways to support creation of Farmer's Markets and mobile food pantry solutions in food desert areas. - Market state and local programs which provide funding to bring healthy food options such as fresh produce to convenience stores and dollar stores in food desert areas.
+Assist business owners in food desert areas with grant applications. - Partner with the Mid-East Regional Housing Authority to seek funding for a pilot program to implement life skills courses and programs on site at public housing developments. - Promote the availability of mobile GED classes offered by community colleges if at least ten people enroll.
+Explore the feasibility of offering this program on site at public housing developments.